OSGP/Documentation/Architecture/Technical-overview/CoreLayer.md

 - protocol: Interfaces for the Protocol services.

 #### infra.jms
-- domain: Contains Messages, MessageListeners and MessageProcessors for Domain releated messaging.
+- domain: Contains Messages, MessageListeners and MessageProcessors for Domain related messaging.
-- protocl: Contains Messages, MessageListeners and MessageProcessors for Protocol related messaging.
+- protocol: Contains Messages, MessageListeners and MessageProcessors for Protocol related messaging.